 My upbringing not only made me determined to improve my own life, but to help those also being held back by an unfair system that does not provide everyone with an equal opportunity to succeed.

+The Mayor has enormous potential to improve people's lives with a massive £1 billion budget and powers over housing, transport and job creation.
 But we are being left behind by other regions because our Mayor refuses to stand up for us, taking what he’s given from his Tory superiors in London, without demanding more.
-The Mayor has enormous potential

 I’ve spent most of my adult life championing the West of England as a campaigner, local councillor and MP.
 I’m used to challenging the Tories on a daily basis and getting things done as a former housing minister.
 I have a clear vision of how to guide the West forwards as we seek to recover from Brexit, coronavirus and the climate crisis.